rjerbaka/UTC_Go/README.md

 <img src="/images/logo.png" alt="UTC Go Logo" width="200"/>

 UTC Go is a serious game developed to help newcoming UTC (University of Technology of Compiègne) students discover the campus and other points of interest withing the city.
+Tony

 ## Features
 The game's features are mostly inspired by Pokemon Go's.